lehmannic/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+.forEach does not automatically return a new array where .map will return a new array. .map leaves the original array alone where forEach could/would alter the original array.

 2. Explain the difference between a callback and a higher order function.

+Callback functions are functions passed into another function.
+A higher order function is a function that receives another function as a parameter (callback function).

 3. What is closure?

+Closure is what puts functions together.
+It is what gives an inner function access to an outer function’s scope even after that parent has been terminated.

 4. Describe the four rules of the 'this' keyword.

+Window: applies when no other rules do.
+It is used in ‘strict mode’.
+Implicit: when you invoke the function, look to the left of the dot at that invocation…that is what ‘this’ refers to
+Explicit: uses call, apply or bind to explicitly state what ‘this’ should refer to
+New: when new is used, a new object is created and ‘this’ points to that object

 5. Why do we need super() in an extended class?

+We use super() to do what call and create would do if we weren’t using classes.
+It grabs everything specified from the parent class we are extending from.

 ### Task 1 - Project Set up